 Yet they are not interchangeable.
 Each has made distinct technology bets (TOPCon versus back-contact), serves different market segments, and faces a different financial trajectory as the industry navigates its worst pricing crisis in decades.
 This comparison breaks down what actually differentiates the Big Four — and which one makes sense for your situation.

-Quick Answer: Which Brand Should You Pick?
+Quick Answer: Which Brand Should You Shortlist?

 Before the deep dive, here is the short version based on use case: